phoenixding/scdiff2/README.md

 # CREDITS

 This software was developed by ZIV-system biology group @ Carnegie Mellon University.
-Implemented by Jun Ding.
+Developed by Jun Ding.

-Please cite our paper [Reconstructing differentiation networks and their regulation from time series single cell expression data](https://genome.cshlp.org/content/early/2018/01/09/gr.225979.117). scdiff2 uses many functions from scanpy (https://scanpy.readthedocs.io/en/stable/api/index.html) for the initialization.
+Please cite our paper [Reconstructing differentiation networks and their regulation from time series single cell expression data](https://genome.cshlp.org/content/early/2018/01/09/gr.225979.117).
+scdiff2 uses many functions from scanpy (https://scanpy.readthedocs.io/en/stable/api/index.html) for the initialization.
 Many thanks for the great tool.
-A PGM refined clustering results (colored by scdiff2 clusters, and capture time of the cells).

 # LICENSE

 This software is under MIT license.